Zou people: Patriarchy and tribal Christianity

-In early 1925, Pu Hang Za Kham of Lungtak Village, Tonzang Township, Chin State, Burma (Myanmar) was converted to Christianity by Evangelist Vial Nang, and became the first Christian convert among Zo people.
+In early 1920, Pi Lam Za Vung of Phaitu Village, Tonzang Township, Chin State, Burma (Myanmar) was converted to Christianity by Evangelist Hat Go, and became the first Christian convert among Zo people.
 Access to modern education since the 1950s and 60s empowered some Zou women in the "secular" sphere and the job market.
 But ironically women are still discriminated in the "sacred" sphere of the church on gender basis.
 The Zou society, despite Christian conversion, still staunchly maintains its old patriarchal structure.
 The first generation of educated Zomi women, like Khan Niang and Geneve Vung Za Mawi, championed the cause of female education as late as the 1970s.
 A handful of Zou women (such as Dim Kho Chin, Ning Hoih Kim, and Ngai Vung) graduated in theology in the 1980s.
 There is limited space for women theologians within the formal church structure which is jealously guarded as a privileged male enclave.
 The church hierarchy still excludes women from any position of authority and "ordained" offices like that of minister or elder.
 Despite the advances made by women in the secular world, a recent study suggests that the status of women has been degraded (not upgraded) within the patriarchal world of the tribal church (cf. Downs 1996: 80–81).

 However, women are encouraged in fundraising projects where they have made excellent contributions through strategies like antang pham (handful of rice collection), thabituh (annual labour targets), and veipung (profitable micro-investment).
 Antang pham remains the main source of fund raising by ladies.
 The idea was originally imported from Mizoram where women like Chhingtei of Durtlang and Siniboni (a Khasi lady) were instrumental in introducing the practice, sometime in 1913.
 The money collected by ladies is seldom invested in projects that benefit women as a specific group.
 Given the inequality of opportunities for men and women, this way of resource allocation is questionable.
 Recent statistics by the census of India (2001) show a significant gender gap between male and female literacy with 53.0% for female Zou and 70.2% for male Zou.
 Likewise, the sex ratio of the Zous in Manipur at 944 is lower than the state average of 978 (according to 2001 census).
 This compares poorly, for instance, with the sex ratio for Simte at 1030 and for Vaiphei at 1001 during the same period.